Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Results

 From equation \ref{force_balance_eqn}, we thus have the condition that $\nabla P_{\rm w} + \bm{F}_{\rm c} - \bm{F}_{\rm g}$ is independent of $\Omega_{\star}$ just before an eruption at the PNS equator.
 Considering the radial components at the PNS equator, we get,

 where $\rho$ is the mass density of the trapped matter, $M_{\star}$ is the PNS mass, $G$ is the gravitational constant, and $r$ is the radius at which the eruption occurs.
 We have $\frac{\partial P_{\rm w}}{\partial r}=4AT^3\frac{\partial T}{\partial r}$.
-To satisfy equation \ref{omc1}, we require that each term in the brackets on the left hand side be independent of $\Omega_{\star}$.
-It is easy to prove this using the method of contradiction (see Appendix \ref{appendix}).
+To satisfy equation \ref{omc1}, we require (under certain assumptions) that each term in the brackets on the left hand side be independent of $\Omega_{\star}$.
+We prove this assertion in Appendix \ref{appendix}.

 Thus, we have the following conditions just before a plasmoid eruption at a given magnetic field $B$:

 From the above conditions, we get, $\rho \propto r^2$, $r\propto \Omega_{\star}^{-2/3}$, and $\rho\propto \Omega_{\star}^{-4/3}$.
 We can expect $T^3\frac{\partial T}{\partial r}$ to scale as $\sim \frac{T^4}{r}$, thus obtaining $T\propto \Omega_{\star}^{-1/6}$.
 At temperatures $T\gtrsim 0.5$\,MeV, the entropy $S$ is proportional to $T^3/\rho$ \citep{QW1996}.
 We thus obtain the following scaling for entropy as a function of $\Omega_{\star}$: